Article II. Permitted Uses

 1 - SHOPPING CENTERS WHICH WERE PREVIOUSLY APPROVED AS SPECIAL EXCEPTIONS OR PMR DISTRICTS SHALL BE TREATED AS APPROVED PUD DISTRICTS.
 ANY CHANGES TO SUCH SHOPPING CENTERS SHALL BE REVIEWED AS PER THE REQUIREMENTS FOR AMENDMENTS TO APPROVED PUD DISTRICTS.

-THE TABLE INDICATES PERMITTED USES IN BASE ZONES ONLY EXCLUDING THE RH DISTRICT.
-FOR USES PERMITTED IN THE RH DISTRICT, SEE SECTIONS 28 – 413.3 THROUGH 28 – 413.5.
-FOR USES PERMITTED IN SPECIAL (OVERLAY AND FLOATING) ZONES, SEE ARTICLES V – IX
+THIS TABLE INDICATES PERMITTED USES IN BASE ZONES ONLY EXCLUDING THE RH DISTRICT AND THE MXW DISTRICT.
+FOR USES PERMITTED IN THE RH DISTRICT, SEE SECTIONS 28 – 313.3 THROUGH 28 – 313.5.
+FOR USES PERMITTED IN THE MXW ZONING DISTRICT.
+SEE SECTIONS 28-314.2.1.
+FOR USES PERMITTED IN SPECIAL (OVERLAY AND FLOATING) ZONES, SEE ARTICLES IV – VIII